ManishGru/esp-idf/examples/bluetooth/bluedroid/ble/gatt_client/tutorial/Gatt_Client_Example_Walkthrough.md

 #include "esp_gatt_common_api.h"
 ```

 These `includes` are required for the FreeRTOS and underlying system components to run, including the logging functionality and a library to store data in non-volatile flash memory.
-We are interested in `“bt.h”`, `“esp_bt_main.h”`, `"esp_gap_ble_api.h"` and `“esp_gattc_api.h”`, which expose the BLE APIs required to implement this example.
+We are interested in `“esp_bt.h”`, `“esp_bt_main.h”`, `"esp_gap_ble_api.h"` and `“esp_gattc_api.h”`, which expose the BLE APIs required to implement this example.

-* `bt.h`: configures the BT controller and VHCI from the host side.
+* `esp_bt.h`: configures the BT controller and VHCI from the host side.
 * `esp_bt_main.h`: initializes and enables the Bluedroid stack.
 * `esp_gap_ble_api.h`: implements the GAP configuration, such as advertising and connection parameters.
 * `esp_gattc_api.h`: implements the GATT Client configuration, such as connecting to peripherals and searching for services.